Joining the Moray Council as a Social Care Assistant

 During a visit you might be heating a meal, making snacks and drinks or providing domestic support by clearing up after providing support and personal care laundry.

-The role of Social Care Assistants is to promote the independence of the people they care for – rather than doing things to them it’s about doing things with them to encourage and support them to maintain or improve their daily living skills so they are able to do as much for themselves as they can.
+The role of SCA is to promote the independence of the people they care for – rather than doing things to them it’s about doing things with them to encourage and support them to maintain or improve their daily living skills so they can do as much for themselves as they can.

-Social Care Assistants often work closely with Community nursing staff to provide end of life care, supporting People to remain at home for as long as possible.
+SCAs often work closely with Community Nursing staff to provide end of life care, supporting people to remain at home for as long as possible.

 Who are we looking for?

 Qualifications and previous experience would be preferable but not essential.
 It is your values that are important and the type of person you are with a willingness and ability to care for vulnerable people.
-Social Care Assistants must be honest and reliable, caring and compassionate, patient and understanding.
-We need people who are flexible, enthusiastic, good time keepers and who are not afraid of a challenge.
+SCAs must be honest and reliable, caring and compassionate, patient and understanding.
+We need people who are flexible, enthusiastic, good timekeepers and who are not afraid of a challenge.

 Caring can be physically demanding so you must have a good level of fitness.
 Bending, stretching, kneeling and pulling hoists are all part of the role.